-Today, I have the pleasure of interviewing the creator, host and narrator of the podcast Let’s Not Meet: A True Horror Podcast, Andrew Tate.
-A podcast with a unique twist on horror that also straddles the line of true crime told by first hand accounts in the first person perspective that covers all kinds of horrific and terrifying tales that range from creepy neighbors to stalkers and even run ins with serial killers.
+Today, I have the pleasure of interviewing the creator, host, and narrator of the podcast Let’s Not Meet: A True Horror Podcast, Andrew Tate.
+A podcast with a unique twist on horror that also straddles the line of true-crime told by first-hand accounts in the first-person perspective that covers all kinds of horrific and terrifying tales that range from creepy neighbors to stalkers and even run-ins with serial killers.
 The podcast can even double as a learning experience for red flags and undesired behavior.
 You can clearly tell Andrew takes pride in his work with the apparent production quality and fidelity.
 So, with all that being said, enjoy this one.

 Andrew, thanks a lot for doing this interview with us today!
-It sure has been a crazy year hasn’t it?
+It sure has been a crazy year, hasn’t it?
 What have you been doing to fill in any free time caused by all this craziness going on?
 Play any video games?
 Any favorite music?
-Do you collect tapes, vinyl or CDs?
+Do you collect tapes, vinyl, or CDs?

 I’m currently in search of the next perfect video game to tackle.
 I finished Firewatch and recently finished my 10th viewing of the Twin Peaks series.
 I have a very specific type of narrative that I search for in media and entertainment.
-I like cryptic, mysterious, and story driven content with a very light splash of supernatural and bizarre.
+I like cryptic, mysterious, and story-driven content with a very light splash of supernatural and bizarre.
 I hear Call To Sea is in that realm.
 So, that might be the next one.
 I’m really big into video games, though.
-I don’t like the big AAA games, or online competitive games.
+I don’t like the big AAA games or online competitive games.
 I prefer slower, more emotionally charged, indie experiences.

 Since I started podcasting, I’ve listened to very little music.
-However, with the passing of my favorite artist MF DOOM, I’ve been binging his catalogue quite a bit.
+However, with the passing of my favorite artist MF DOOM, I’ve been binging his catalog quite a bit.
 I really like the King Geedorah album.
 His whole body of work has such a great story narrative.

 I do recall you having a live episode released after season 1.
 How was your first experience doing a live show?

 The first live show was really small.
 I didn’t have a very large following (it’s still not that big, honestly) and it was pretty uncomfortable.
 It was in a tiny comedy club at a podcast festival.
 It was also early in the day (1:00 PM, I think).
 I did have some people drive from a few hours away to be there, though.
 So, that was really nice.
-Since then, I’ve stuck to livestream episodes for any kind of live performances of the show.
+Since then, I’ve stuck to Livestream episodes for any kind of live performances of the show.
 It allows me to include guests and focus on video as a medium.
 It will probably continue that way since we still don’t see an end in sight for this pandemic.

 You seem like you’re very busy with your podcast, churning out weekly episodes and even whole other shows to boost up your Patreon members.
 What were you doing before podcasting and when did you realize podcasting was something you’d like to get into and eventually become successful at it?

 I did a lot of podcasting prior to LNMATHP.
 I had a music podcast and then a comedy podcast that lasted for about a year.
 We didn’t know what we were doing and I don’t even think he had an actual RSS feed that put the episodes out there for all the podcast apps.
-It was a lot of fun and we are planning to bring that back this year along with a couple other shows I have in the works.
+It was a lot of fun and we are planning to bring that back this year along with a couple of other shows I have in the works.

-Before podcasting I did office work in the insurance world.
-Prior to that I worked a million customer service jobs, which I really preferred to the office job.
+Before podcasting, I did office work in the insurance world.
+Prior to that, I worked a million customer service jobs, which I really preferred to the office job.
 But, I knew narrative audio (before I knew what podcasts were) was something I always wanted to do ever since I was a kid.
-I used to listen to old time radio mystery shows on cassette tapes that my dad would buy for us.
+I used to listen to old-time radio mystery shows on cassette tapes that my dad would buy for us.
 I found audio to be scarier than movies or TV, much like reading a book.
 Your imagination creates a much scarier image than any other medium…at least, mine does.
 I may need to get that checked out.
 The first podcast I listened to was Mysterious Universe about 15 years ago.
 I still am a plus member of their show and listen every week to this day.
 So, I guess it would be around 15 years ago that I knew I wanted to do it.

 I did LNMATHP for a few years before I was able to do it full time, though.
 I worked every night and weekend for those three or four years trying to make it sound as good as I could with the equipment I had.
 It took a lot of hard work and all my free time.